Graduate Fellowships

 The National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) helps ensure the vitality of the human resource base of science and engineering in the Unites States and reinforces its diversity.
 The program recognizes and supports individuals who have demonstrated the potential to be high achieving scientists and engineers early in their careers, who are pursuing research-based master’s and doctoral degrees in STEM fields at accredited, non-profit United States institutions of higher education.

 Huel D. Perkins Diversity Fellowships are intended to support LSU’s goal of increasing the number of students from historically under-represented groups who earn PhD/Doctoral degrees.
-The historically under-represented groups are African Americans (Black), Hispanic Americans, Native Americans, Native Hawaiians, US.
-Pacific Islanders, and first-generation college students from low income families.
+A member of a historically underrepresented group.
 The Fellowship provides four years of funding at $25,000 per year and carries a tuition and non-resident fee waiver.

 ORED has several databases where students can learn about funding opportunities, including the SPIN Grants database.